VPN overview for Apple device deployment

-After enabling Per App VPN for any VPN connection, you need to associate that connection with the apps using it to secure the network traffic for those apps.
-You do this with the Per App VPN mapping payload (macOS) or by specifying the VPN connection within the app installation command (iOS and iPadOS).
+After creating a Per App VPN for any VPN configuration, you need to associate that connection with the apps using it to secure the network traffic for those apps.
+You do this with the Per App VPN mapping payload (macOS) or by specifying the VPN configuration within the app installation command (iOS, iPadOS, macOS).

-Note: To use Per App VPN in iOS and iPadOS, an app must be managed by MDM and use standard networking APIs.
+Note: To use Per App VPN in iOS, iPadOS, and watchOS, an app must be managed by MDM.

 Always On VPN

-Always On VPN gives your organization full control over iOS and iPadOS traffic by tunneling all IP traffic back to the organization.
-The default tunneling protocol, IKEv2, secures traffic transmission with data encryption.
+Always On VPN available for IKEv2 gives your organization full control over iOS and iPadOS traffic by tunneling all IP traffic back to the organization.
 Your organization can now monitor and filter traffic to and from devices, secure data within your network, and restrict device access to the internet.